DigitalGrinnell/islandora_mods_via_twig/README.md

 # Islandora MODS-Via-Twig

 A Drush/Islandora v7 copy of [Mods-Via-Twig](https://github.com/DigitalGrinnell/mods-via-twig) which was written for Drupal v8.

-Sections which follow currently discuss that predecessor, [Mods-Via-Twig](https://github.com/DigitalGrinnell/mods-via-twig).
+## islandora_mods_via_twig Command

+This project is responsible for creation of the `islandora_mods_via_twig`, alias `drush imvt` command.

+> Sections below this point were lifted directly from the [Mods-Via-Twig](https://github.com/DigitalGrinnell/mods-via-twig) README.md document so they describe that predecessor project.

 # mods-via-twig
 Drush script uses IMI Twig template to generate new MODS .xml files from .csv data.